 10-3401.
 Corporate name

-A. A corporate name shall not contain language that states or implies that the corporation is organized for a purpose other than the purpose permitted by section 10-3301 and in its articles of incorporation.
+A. A corporate name shall not contain language that states or implies that the corporation is organized for a purpose other than the purpose allowed by section 10-3301 and in its articles of incorporation.

 1. The corporate name of a corporation incorporated in this state or a foreign corporation authorized to conduct affairs in this state.